kgrid-objects/CAMH/collection/99999-CAMH1-v1.0/README.md

 3. If you have not already done so, download the latest release of the KGrid Activator its release page (https://github.com/kgrid/kgrid-activator/releases).

-4. Put the KGrid Activator's .jar file in the /collection folder holding your KOs (as in this repo)
+4. In your file system, move the KGrid Activator's .jar file to the same level as the /collection folder holding this repos KOs

 5. To run the KGrid Activator and load the KOs in this repo, do this: